-In 1976, Merce Cunningham announced that he would not be participating in that year’s Shiraz Festival of the Arts in Iran, an annual event of theatre, music, dance and visual arts hosted by the royal family in a historic desert enclave outside of the ancient south-eastern city.
-Since 1966, the Festival had included works by luminaries including Iannis Xenakis, Karlheinz Stockhausen, John Cage, and others.
-Xenakis, for his part, produced one of his best works there: performed in 1968, Nuits (Nights) comprised 12 voices singing in Sumerian and Persian dialects and was dedicated to political prisoners.
-In 1971 audiences at the festival were treated to Orghast, a 24-hour play directed by Peter Brook, its script fashioned from an invented language by the poet Ted Hughes; the following year Robert Wilson’s epic theatrical production KA MOUNTain and GUARDenia Terrace was performed simultaneously on seven hills in Shiraz for seven days.
+Back in 1976, Merce Cunningham announced that he would not be participating in that year’s Shiraz Festival of the Arts in Iran, an annual event of theatre, music, dance and visual arts hosted by the royal family in a historic desert enclave outside of the ancient south-eastern city.
+Since 1966, the Festival had hosted groundbreaking works by art world luminaries including Iannis Xenakis, Karlheinz Stockhausen, John Cage, and many others.
+Xenakis, for his part, produced one of his most electrifying pieces there: performed in 1968, Nuits (Nights) comprised 12 voices singing in Sumerian and Persian dialects and was dedicated to political prisoners.
+In 1971, audiences at the festival were treated to Orghast, a 24-hour play directed by Peter Brook, its script fashioned from an invented language by the poet Ted Hughes; the following year Robert Wilson’s epically crooked theatrical production KA MOUNTain and GUARDenia Terrace was performed simultaneously on seven hills in Shiraz for seven days.
 While much of the Iranian population may have found it all a bit much (the late Ayatollah Khomeini declared that ‘indecent acts have taken place in Shiraz’), the city and its famous festival swiftly became a pleasure paradise for the international avant-garde.
-Still, by the mid-1970s the excesses of the Shah’s regime – from his famously lavish Arabian Nights-style party commemorating the 2,500th anniversary of the Persian Empire to his secret police locking up, torturing and executing political opponents at will – had entered the public consciousness.
-More and more people called for a boycott of the event.
+Still, by the mid-1970s the excesses of the Shah’s regime – from his unforgettably chic and lavish party commemorating the 2,500th anniversary of the Persian Empire to his secret police locking up, torturing and executing political opponents at will – had entered the public consciousness.
+More and more, people called for a boycott of the event.
 By 1976, Cunningham, Cage and composer Gordon Mumma had all pulled out.
-The Keyhan newspaper, a state mouthpiece, declared: ‘The giants are not coming this year!’
+The Kayhan newspaper, a state mouthpiece, declared: ‘The giants are not coming this year!’
 Two years later, the Shah’s regime would crumble, to be replaced by a nascent Islamic Republic, and the Shiraz Festival would fade into the historical ether.
 Whether cultural boycotts had any role to play in the fall of the regime is beside the point (they probably didn’t); the precedent, however, is an important one.

 An oil tank sits in a gallery.
 A straitjacket is fashioned from the American flag.
 A camera is surgically implanted in the back of an artist’s head for a period of no less than one year, his every movement recorded and streamed live on to a gallery website.
 More than a few artists work on projects involving the front-page of The New York Times.
-One person dresses up in a burka to be photographed in front of iconic American sites, such as the White House, the Pentagon and the Guggenheim Museum.
+Another artist dons a burka, only to be photographed in front of iconic American sites, such as the White House, the Pentagon and the Guggenheim Museum.

-The last ten years have witnessed a remarkable proliferation of platforms for art works usually referred to as ‘socially engaged’ or ‘political’.
-Still, these works are somehow different to the work that precedes it.
-Art, obviously, has a long history of engagement with the political: from Francisco de Goya’s searing ‘Los Desastres de la Guerra’ (The Disasters of War, 1810–20) series of prints, which he made in response to the Napoleonic Wars, to the Modernists’ anxieties about the consumer culture they saw creeping up around them and its attendant links to right-wing politics, artists have tended to exist as a principled political vanguard.
-More recently, we need only look to the pamphleteering of the New York-based collective Group Material in the 1980s as the aids crisis raged and Ronald Reagan turned a blind eye.
-In more closed societies, like China, artists such as Ai Weiwei have endeavoured to produce work that pushes back on the system (like his current scattering of ceramic sunflower seeds through Tate Modern’s Turbine Hall in London, a subtle evocation of the mass labour that went into producing them).
+The last ten years have witnessed a remarkable proliferation of platforms for art works that tend to be referred to as ‘socially engaged’ or ‘political’.
+Still, these works are unlike any work that precedes it.
+Art, obviously, has a long history of engagement with the political: from Francisco de Goya’s searing ‘Los Desastres de la Guerra’ (The Disasters of War, 1810–20) series of prints, which he made in response to the Napoleonic Wars, to the Modernists’ anxieties about the consumer culture they saw creeping up around them and its attendant links to right-wing politics, artists have very often existed as a principled political vanguard.
+More recently, we need only look to the pamphleteering of the New York-based collective Group Material in the 1980s as the AIDS crisis raged and Ronald Reagan turned a blind eye.
+In more closed societies like China, artists such as Ai Weiwei have endeavoured to produce work that pushes back on vivid injustices in the surrounds (like his current scattering of ceramic sunflower seeds through Tate Modern’s Turbine Hall in London, a subtle evocation of the mass labour that went into producing them).
 The examples go on.
-But still, something has changed when it comes to contemporary art’s preoccupation with the political – especially when it is produced in the West.
-It is more topically driven, more blithely anti-hegemonic and more consensus-driven.
+And yet, something has changed when it comes to contemporary art’s preoccupation with the political – especially when it is produced in the West.
+The new political art is more topically driven, more blithely anti-hegemonic and more consensus-driven.
 It is often borne of an idea rather than a lived reality.
-The stakes have changed, too; there is no draft now in most countries, or (again, in the West), no war and destruction at home or no aids crisis for that matter (if you’re able to afford antiretrovirals).
-This has managed to create a comfortable distance between politics as manifest in social relations involving authority and power – as a site of real, live action – and politics as a site of performance.
+The stakes have changed, too; there is no draft in most countries, or (again, in the West), no war and destruction at home or no aids crisis for that matter (if you’re able to afford antiretrovirals).
+What has ensued, in other words, is a comfortable distance between politics as manifest in social relations tethered to power and powerlessness – as a site of real, live action – and politics as a site of performance.
 Instead of marching to war or even marching in a demonstration, we perform our political credentials in a variety of ways: by how we vote (Democrat), what we wear (green ribbons in solidarity with Iranians), how we shop (Fair Trade), the causes we write cheques for (gay rights in Zimbabwe?) – and by the kind of art we consume (‘engaged’).
 We attend conferences and symposia on democracy, community action, art and politics.
-And so, an industry has come of age.
+An entire industry has come of age.
 There are academic programmes devoted to art and politics (Goldsmiths in London).
 There are centres full of talks and resident artists and researchers (the Vera List Center for Art and Politics at the New School, New York).
 There are abundant arts events that take Bertolt Brecht as their inspiration and leitmotif (the 11th Istanbul Biennial in 2009).
-How did we get here, and at what cost does the nascent industry of ‘political art’ come?
+How did we get here, and at what cost does the nascent industry come?

 Witness participants in the 2008 ‘summit’ of the non-profit arts organization Creative Time in New York.
 Titled ‘Democracy in America: The National Campaign’, it brought together wide-ranging exhibitions, public programmes and commissions.
 Some of the artists involved – such as Sharon Hayes, who gathered queer, transgender and miscellaneous other volunteers at both the Republican and Democratic National Conventions – use protest not only as medium, but as the stuff of their art.
 Also included was a roving truck that distributed ice cream and public service messages care of The Center for Tactical Magic, and a website to which individuals could upload protest songs.
 The press release read: ‘“Democracy in America” travels across the country to take the temperature of artists’ relationships with and reactions to the historic roots and practical manifestations of the American democratic tradition.
 Creative Time will promote active participation and open discourse during the 2008 election season and beyond by engaging a diverse community of artists, activists, thinkers, and citizens to create spaces for dialogue, exploration, and congregation.’
 There are other examples of the deployment of collectivity and demonstration in contemporary art.
 One is Jeremy Deller’s oft-cited 2004 contribution to Manifesta 5, when he invited all manner of alternative societies to march through host city San Sebastian’s streets.
 Deller won the Turner Prize that year, too.
 The stream goes in every direction.

-In a 2007 article on The Guardian’s website, Gillick (again) had this to say after seeing ‘Memorial to the Iraq War’ at London’s ica: ‘Superficially, contemporary art is not well placed to confront the recent clarifications and extremes of conflict in a direct way.
+In a 2007 article on the Guardian’s website, Gillick (again) had this to say after seeing an exhibition entitled ‘Memorial to the Iraq War’ at London’s ICA: ‘Superficially, contemporary art is not well placed to confront the recent clarifications and extremes of conflict in a direct way.
 This explains why there has been little collective response independent of the anti-war movement in general.
 What artists can do is occasionally step outside their normal practice and stand as citizens against the delusions of their leaders.’2

 Santiago Sierra has done more than any other contemporary artist in mining discomfort over happy consensus.
 In his world, most relations between humans involve some transactional quality that is rooted in an asymmetry.
 In 2000, he paid four drug-addicted prostitutes with heroin in exchange for a line tattooed on each of their backs – as a camera rolled.
 In 2001, at the 49th Venice Biennale, he invited street vendors, most of them brown-skinned, brown-haired immigrants, to have their hair dyed blonde in exchange for a payment of 120,000 lire.
 A recent piece, Campaña Dientes de Los Dientes De Los Ultimos Gitanos de Ponticelli (Campaign Teeth of Last Gypsies of Ponticelli, 2009), involves a series of billboards of close-ups of rotting teeth.
 It brings into uncomfortable proximity the state of Europe’s Roma population and looks as garish as it sounds.
 Is this exploitation?
 Absolutely.
 Is it inappropriate?
 Probably.
 Still, Sierra’s work serves as powerful counterpoint to much art produced today that refuses to acknowledge the artist’s own implication in economies of use – and misuse.